rushatgabhane/blame-gpt/README.md

-# revert-me

-### Why is my shiny new feature not on production yet?
+## Why is my shiny new feature not on production yet?

-Oh... we have deploy blockers.
+Oh... we have deploy blockers ⚠️⚠️⚠️

-This tool finds the PRs responsible so you can go back to shipping.
+This tool finds the pull requests responsible so you can go back to shipping.

 (Blame the PR, not your coworker.
 Probably.)

+## Finding the PR causing a deploy blocker
 ![9v12h4](https://github.com/user-attachments/assets/c049bc22-b194-45ef-b2c7-1e58bd6a999b)